VolcanicAsh999/PythonSuperMario/README.md

 # SuperMario
 A improved supermario game based on https://github.com/justinmeister/Mario-Level-1 and https://github.com/marblexu/PythonSuperMario

+EDIT: Currently broken, new level files did not upload correctly.

 * support five levels：level 1-1 to level 2-1
 * support go into the pipe
 * use json file to store level data (e.g. position of enemy, brick, box and pipe)